You see your classmates carefully color coding their biology flashcards and you wonder: Are flashcards effective? Like actually, though?

 So... are flashcards effective?

-So, ya: flashcards are very effective.
-They prompt us to dig in our memory for the right answer, they prompt us to really think about how well we know something, and they allow us to study what we don't know using spaced repetition.
+The verdict is a most resounding YES ... flashcards are very effective.
+They compel us to dig in our memory for the right answer, they prompt us to really think about how well we know something, and they encourage us to confront, again and again, the concepts we aren't confident in.

 Dykes, B. (2009, October).
 Repeat after me: The link between repetition and memory.
 Teacher: The National Education Magazine, 12.